Media

 Media use in Germany has changed dramatically in recent years.
 The internet has become the main source of news.
 Two-thirds of Germans use it as their primary source of information.
 At the same time, traditional media such as television and radio remain relevant, especially among the older population.

-The German media industry is facing major challenges, such as digitisation, changing user habits and new competitors.
+The German media industry is facing major challenges, such as digitisation, leading to changing user habits and new competitors.